gitChara-dot/Yaha-Pet/README.md

 1. Go to the Releases (https://github.com/gitChara-dot/Yaha-Pet/releases) page of this repository.
 2. Download the latest `.zip` file (e.g., `Yaha-Pet-v1.0.zip`).
 3. Unzip the downloaded file.
 4. Run the `.exe` file inside the folder.
+5. Open Window System Tray (The small arrow pointing up on your taskbar), right-click Usagi's Icon.
 That's it!

 ## ⚠️ Disclaimer